 - Must have OE or OE-equivalent windshield.
 Side and rear glass must be in the original location if original for the vehicle.
 Windshields, side, and rear glass may be replaced with polycarbonate (e.g., Lexan®).
 Windshields must have a minimum thickness of 3/16" (0.1875 in.).
-Vehicles using polycarbonate windshields must add 150lbs to their minimum weight. - Dashboard may be modified or replaced but must be "finished" and cover the original area. - Headliner may be replaced or removed. - Interior panels (e.g., door panels, kick panels) forward of the B pillar (driver and front passenger area) may be replaced, not removed, with an upholstered or finished panel of any material. - The area behind the B pillar may have panels and carpet removed.
+Vehicles using polycarbonate windshields must add 150lbs to their minimum weight. - Dashboard may be modified or replaced but must be "finished" and cover the original area. - Headliner may be replaced or removed. - Interior panels (e.g., door panels, kick panels) and carpet forward of the B pillar (driver and front passenger area) may be replaced, not removed, with an upholstered or finished panel of any material. - The area behind the B pillar may have panels and carpet removed.
 Exposed metal interior surfaces must be painted. - Front seat(s) may be modified or replaced.
 Rear seat(s) may be replaced, modified, or removed.
-Unless originally equipped as a center seat vehicle the driver's seating area must not cross the vehicle's longitudinal centerline and must not intrude into the original rear seat area. - Exterior body panels may be modified or replaced in the original locations. - Frame and Unibody may be modified or replaced to support allowed modifications.
+Unless originally equipped as a center seat vehicle the driver's seating area must not cross the vehicle's longitudinal centerline and must not intrude into the original rear seat area. - Exterior body panels may be modified or replaced in the original locations.
+The shape of the body must remain recognizable as that of the original vehicle make and model - Frame and Unibody may be modified or replaced to support allowed modifications.
 Subframes may be modified or replaced.
-Vehicle wheelbase may not be changed except for small changes resulting from the allowed replacement of suspension components or modification of suspension designs. - Fender liners and inner fenders may be modified, replaced, or removed.
+Vehicle wheelbase may not be changed except for small changes resulting from the allowed replacement of suspension components or modification of suspension designs.

-- Fuel tank/cell may be modified or replaced and must be separated from the driver/passenger(s) as originally manufactured or by a metal panel/bulkhead if the OE structure is modified.
+- Fender liners and inner fenders may be modified, replaced, or removed. - Fuel tank/cell may be modified or replaced and must be separated from the driver/passenger(s) as originally manufactured or by a metal panel/ bulkhead if the OE structure is modified.
 Fuel must not vent into the driver/passenger compartment directly or indirectly. - Body electrical system components and wiring are unrestricted.